nuclear

 The next step

 The results from Rutherford's gold foil experiment proved beyond any doubt that Thomson's Plum Pudding model was wrong.
 However it still left some questions unanswered.
-The main problem with Rutherford's model was the electrons.
+The main problem with Rutherford's model were the electrons.
 In Rutherford's model of the atom we have a small dense positively charged nucleus with the electrons simply spinning around it, much like the planets in the solar system as they orbit the Sun.
 However since the electrons have a negative charge and the nucleus has a positive charge what was there to stop the electrons simply crashing into the nucleus?
 The answer to this problem was provided by Niels Bohr and led to the idea of electron shells or energy levels in atoms.

 The Bohr atom